google/quiver-dart/README.md

 `TreeSet` is a balanced binary tree that offers a bidirectional iterator, the ability to iterate from an arbitrary anchor, and 'nearest' search.

-`MinHeap` is a minimum-heap that support linear bulk insertions and logarithmic minimum removals, and serves as a basis for `heapSort`.
+`MinHeap` is a minimum-heap that supports linear bulk insertions, logarithmic single insertions and logarithmic minimum removals (serves as a basis for `heapSort`)

 [quiver.collection]: http://google.github.io/quiver-dart/#quiver/quiver-collection